yuxinxu77/AC215_DataPets/README.md

 `Deployment` - where the Data Pets app is deployed using ansible in GCP instance.

 `Frontend-React` - where the frontend appearance of the app will be ran including the model's output of similar dogs interface.
-We will also include th
+We will also include the chatbox interface in the React frontend after connecting our NLP model.